Dolly Parton: 1987–2005: Country and bluegrass period

-A duet with Ricky Van Shelton, "Rockin' Years" (1991) reached number one, though Parton's greatest commercial fortune of the decade came when Whitney Houston recorded "I Will Always Love You" for the soundtrack of the feature film The Bodyguard (1992).
+A duet with Ricky Van Shelton, "Rockin' Years" (1991) reached No. 1.
+Parton's greatest commercial fortune of the decade came when Whitney Houston recorded her popular rendition of "I Will Always Love You" for the soundtrack of The Bodyguard (1992).
 Both the single and the album were massively successful.
-Parton's soundtrack album from the 1992 film, Straight Talk, however, was less successful.
-But her 1993 album Slow Dancing with the Moon won critical acclaim and did well on the charts, reaching number four on the country albums chart and number 16 on the Billboard 200 album chart.
-It would also become Platinum certified.
-She recorded "The Day I Fall in Love" as a duet with James Ingram for the feature film Beethoven's 2nd (1993).
-The songwriters Ingram, Carole Bayer Sager and Clif Magness were nominated for an Academy Award for Best Original Song and Parton and Ingram performed the song at the awards telecast.
-Similar to her earlier collaborative album with Emmy-Lou Harris and Linda Ronstadt, Parton released Honky Tonk Angels in the fall of 1993 with Loretta Lynn and Tammy Wynette.
-It was certified as a gold album by the Recording Industry Association of America and helped revive both Wynette and Lynn's careers.
-Also in 1994, Parton contributed the song "You Gotta Be My Baby" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
-A live acoustic album, Heartsongs: Live from Home, featuring stripped-down versions of some of her hits, as well as some traditional songs, was released in late 1994.
+Parton's own soundtrack album from the 1992 film Straight Talk was less successful.
+Her 1993 album, Slow Dancing with the Moon, earned positive reviews from critics and achieved strong chart success, reaching No.4 on the Billboard Top Country Albums chart and No.16 on the Billboard 200.
+It was later certified platinum.

+In 1993, she recorded "The Day I Fall in Love" as a duet with James Ingram for the feature film Beethoven's 2nd.
+Songwriters Ingram, Carole Bayer Sager, and Clif Magness were nominated for an Academy Award for Best Original Song, and Parton and Ingram performed it at the telecast.
+Like her previous collaborative album with Harris and Ronstadt, Parton released Honky Tonk Angels in the fall of 1993 with Loretta Lynn and Tammy Wynette.
+The album was certified gold by the Recording Industry Association of America and helped to revive both Wynette and Lynn's careers.
+Also in 1994, Parton contributed "You Gotta Be My Baby" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
+A live acoustic album, Heartsongs: Live from Home, featuring stripped-down versions of her hits and traditional songs, was released later that year.